 BACKGROUND

-This session plan is intended for use either in person or online, depending on how you’re meeting.
+This session plan is intended for use either in-person or online, depending on how you’re meeting.
 Adapt the activities to fit your particular situation.

 This is a story of healing and changing our lives around.
-This healing was an amazing, life-changing moment for the lame man, but it also tells us more about who Jesus is, what he came to do, and the gift he still is to us today.
+This healing was an amazing, life-changing moment for the lame man, but it also tells us more about who Jesus is, what he came to do and the gift he still is to us today.
 This session is a chance to explore what this story tells us about Jesus, to give us hope for ourselves and our friends, but also to get to join in the party with the lame man!

 _______